 What are the best potatoes to grow?

 The best potatoes to grow when you’re starting out are going to be ones that you will eat.
 We always recommend that you should try to grow the foodstuffs that you tend to spend money on at the supermarket.
 We use a lot of Maris Piper potatoes and tend to grow those.
 They’re easy to grow and they’re flexible in terms of what you can use them for.
-Buy Maris Piper Seed Potatoes Now
+Buy Maris Piper Seed Potatoes Now.
+We’ve also included details in this article of what potatoes are best to grow in bags.

 How much space does a potato plant need to grow?